 Ultra-reliable, the 870 can be configured thousands of ways thanks to myriad aftermarket accessories and the gun’s simple breakdown design.
 You can buy one action, a couple barrels and an extra stock and change the gun from a clay buster to a turkey killer to a home-defense firearm.
 But at its price, why bother, when you can buy one for each task and still have cash left over for ammo.

 One of the key features of the 870 that make it so durable and reliable is the double action bar design.
 When you pump the gun, parallel steel bars connected to the forend slide back into the action to operate the mechanisms that eject the spent shell and load the next one.
 Dual bars prevent racking and promote smooth operation.
-Remington is currently manufacturing about 30 variations of the gun, starting at $411.
-The Super Magnum line, which includes shotguns that chamber 3 1/2–inch shells, starts at $462.
-Remington.com
+Look for these models used, now that times are changing at Remington and for Remington shotguns.

 There are shotgun fans, and there are Benelli fans.
 Their typified by their affinity for ultra-durable guns that can withstand anything a hard-core outdoorsman can dish out.

-If the Remington 870 is the Superman of the pump world, the Mossberg 500 is Batman – a super hero with a little more attitude.
-Prior to the recent trend of manufacturers offering tactical models straight from the factory, the 500 was the top choice of hunters who wanted a shotgun they could take to the field one day, then trick out with the latest aftermarket tactical swag when they got back home.
+If the Remington 870 is the Superman of the pump world, the Mossberg 500 is Batman: a superhero with a little more attitude.
+Prior to the recent trend of manufacturers offering tactical models straight from the factory, the 500 was the top choice of hunters who wanted a pump shotgun they could take to the field one day, then trick out with the latest aftermarket tactical swag when they got back home.

 Thousands of accessories are available for the 500.
 There are even online forums dedicated to doing just that.
-And rest assured if you buy one, you’re getting a proven gun.
-Mossberg just inked its 10 millionth sale of this classic pump.
+And rest assured that if you buy one, you’re getting a proven gun.
+Mossberg has sold more than 10 million models of this classic pump.